sait-wbdv/winter-2021/_posts/2021-01-18-responsive-web.md

 You will work in groups of 3 or 4 for this activity.

 Beyond the obvious difference in screen size, discuss how mobile is different than desktop:
-- What hardware features do mobile phones have compared to traditional desktop systems?
+- What hardware features do mobile phones have compared to traditional desktop systems??
 - Do users have the same goals when browsing on a phone vs browsing on a laptop or desktop?
 If not, what's different?
-- What problems are mobile users often trying to solve?
+- What problems are mobile users often trying to solve??

 Post your phone make and model in `#winter-2021`